Sexual Trauma Healing

 When that happens try the ‘STOP’ exercise available in ‘Mindfulness’ section of the blog

-Option which you can consider after you do the reality check with the STOP exercise:
+An option that you can consider after you do the reality check with the STOP exercise ask yourself if it would be possible to:

 Continue to engage?